IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/magic-mushroom.png" className="features-icon" /> The Entire Isaac API, Strongly Typed

-- Code fearlessly without having to worry about making a typo or having to look at the docs.
+- Code fearlessly without having to worry about making a typo.

 ### <img src="/img/items/marked.png" className="features-icon" /> Mouseover Documentation

-- Don't waste time opening up Wofsauge's documentation and looking up things manually.
-Instead, mouseover API calls to see what they do and what parameters they expect.
+- Don't waste time looking up API methods in the docs.
+Instead, mouseover them to see what they do and what parameters they expect.
 - Many methods have extensive documentation written inside of the mouseover tooltip.

 ### <img src="/img/items/clockwork-assembly.png" className="features-icon" /> Automatic Mod Reloading